regolith-linux/actions/upload-files/README.md

     # Required.
     server-address: "..."

-    # server-username is the server username to use for uploading.
+    # server-username is the server ssh username.
     #
     # Required.
     server-username: "..."